| closer

 the entitlements of that upper crust familia that still

+has some serious influence in Mexico.
 When I got out of high school I went down

 to live for a while in the place where this familia